sanath-narasimhan/academic-static/content/post/Introneuro.md

 GPS navigation, sound the system memory sit AC and heater and everything, so do you know how many microcontrollers in a modern car can anybody guess how many CPUs?

->Imagine it landed in the past, How would the humans of the past understand what it is? **Without bare minimum knowledge you cannot define and implement a function for cars.**
+>There are about 50-100 CPUsin a modern car.
+Imagine it landed in the past, How would the humans of the past understand what it is? **Without bare minimum knowledge you cannot define and implement a function for cars.**

 ![img4](/img/04.PNG)